miamvmian/-Optics-Transfer-Matrix-Method-Layered-Structure/README.md

 4. **Start simple**: Test with known cases (Fresnel equations, etc.)
 5. **Check energy conservation**: Verify R + T = 1.0 for lossless materials
 6. **Use refractive_index for clarity**: More intuitive than permittivity
+7. **Wavelength-dependent permittivity**:
+   - Arrays must match the length of the wavelengths array
+   - Use scalar values for constant permittivity (automatically broadcast)
+   - Mix constant and wavelength-dependent permittivities as needed
+8. **Test your models**: Run the test suite to verify energy conservation for your specific configurations

 ## Error Handling